lpietan/GenoMLizer/README.md

  - DTVI and ML fitting in ML script need 0/1 encoding for allele variables if selecting factor
  - can perform a custom transformation of variables to 0/1
  - potentially pp size

+- potentially troubleshooting section with warning and errors